-If set to Enabled, this feature adds the Memory Reference Clock amount to the QCLK frequency.
+If this feature is set to Enabled, this feature adds the Memory Reference Clock amount to the QCLK frequency.
 The options are Disabled and Enabled.

 Note: When the Memory profile feature (above) is set to "Custom profile" the following memory timings may be manually changed.
 The defaults are listed below.